Songmu/tagpr/README.md

     GH_ENTERPRISE_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Inputs for GitHub Actions

+### config (Optional)
+A path to the tagpr configuration file.
+If not specified, it will be ".tagpr" in the repository root.

 ## Outputs for GitHub Actions

 The tagpr produces output to be used in conjunction with subsequent GitHub Actions jobs.